-Using hydro excavation for trenching saves you money because of the speed of the removal process.
+Using hydro trenching excavation for trenching saves you money because of the speed of the removal process.
 Job sites are cleaner because soil is removed immediately instead of piled up as an obstruction – except the soil that is needed for backfill.
 We create a more efficient and organised job site with less damage to the environment from truck traffic back and forth – back and forth.

 Trenching as a process can also be used as a locating service.
 If there are underground utilities that you need to repair, replace, or inspect we can use our hydro excavating process to identify these components safely.
 Hydro excavation is less invasive than traditional digging so you won’t risk damage to cables, pipes, etc. when they need to be located or exhumed for service.

 Suckers Excavation Safety Advantage

 While our non-destructive digging process is beneficial to the environment as well as your bottom line, safety will also be our top priority.
 You might not think that trenching a hole carries with it excessive dangers but you’d be surprised.
 Some issues that we encounter include:

 - Falls: The traditional trench digging process can take a long time to perform, sometimes days.
 These results in a very dangerous job site during off hours where people or pets can fall into and become either injured or trapped.
 The hydro trenching excavation process is much faster and can often be done in a single days work depending on the size of the trench, having a great impact when it comes to trenching in construction.

 - Collapse: Once again traditional digging affects soil in all of the surrounding areas as the ground is unearthed.
 With hydro excavation the process is precise – like pouring hot water onto snow.
 This leads to stronger banks around the trench and reduces the risk of soil collapse into the trench.